AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-feeds.md

 1. Make any desired changes to the data feed.

    When updating the [!UICONTROL **Destination**] section for a data feed that you are editing, you can choose a different account and location to use for the new data feed in the [!UICONTROL **Account**] and [!UICONTROL **Location**] drop-down fields.

-   If you want to edit the account and location for all data feeds where they are being used, you can edit the accounts and locations directly, as described in [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md) and [Configure cloud import and export locations](/help/components/locations/configure-import-locations.md).
-Non-cloud accounts and locations cannot be edited.
+   Accounts and locations can be edited as described in [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md) and [Configure cloud import and export locations](/help/components/locations/configure-import-locations.md).
+Editing an account or location will affect all items associated with that account or location.

+   Earlier versions of the data feeds manager allowed you to create FTP, SFTP, S3, and Azure blob destinations.
+Destinations that were created in the data feeds manager cannot be edited or copied.

 1. Select [!UICONTROL **Save**].